 Dr. Geoffrey L. Greif, Professor

 Dr. Geoffrey Greif is Professor at the University of Maryland School of Social Work where he has worked since 1984.
 He was Associate Dean from 1996 to 2007.
 He received his MSW from the University of Pennsylvania and his PhD from the Columbia University School of Social Work.
-He is the author of more than 125 journal articles and book chapters and twelve books including three that are co-edited.
+He is the author of more than 125 journal articles and book chapters and fourteen books including three that are co-edited.
 These include: When Parents Kidnap (co-authored with Dr. Rebecca Hegar); Single Fathers; Beating the Odds: Raising academically successful African American males (written with Drs.
-Freeman Hrabowski and Ken Maton); Overcoming the Odds: Raising academically successful African American young women (written with Hrabowski, Maton, and Monica Greene); and Group work with populations at risk (co-edited with Dr. Paul Ephross).
+Freeman Hrabowski and Ken Maton); Overcoming the Odds: Raising academically successful African American young women (written with Hrabowski, Maton, and Monica Greene); and Group work with populations at risk (co-edited with Dr. Carolyn Knight).

 He is a member of various community-based boards, including the Open Society Institute Leadership Council and the Shriver Hall Concert Series, where he chairs the board.
 He also served on the Board of Social Work Examiners in Maryland and the board of WYPR, the local National Public Radio Station.
 His current research, teaching, and practice interests include child abduction, family therapy, parenting issues, adult friendships, and adult siblings.
 In 2007, he received the Educator of the Year award from the Maryland Chapter of NASW and in 2010 he received the University of Maryland Board of Regents Excellence in Teaching Award.
 He has appeared on numerous television and radio programs and his research has been cited in major news outlets throughout the world.